ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

 The function is then defined as:

 .. literalinclude:: cli_rotor.py
-   :linenos:
-   :lines: 5,6, 20-31
+   :lines: 5-9, 19-31

-The value of these parameters are introduced by adding the following code at the top of the script:
+The value of these parameters are introduced by adding the following code right before the function definition:

 .. literalinclude:: cli_rotor.py
-   :linenos:
-   :lines: 1,2,9-20
+   :lines: 1-3,9-25

+.. warning:: Note that the package *Click* uses decorators (`@click.XXX`), hence it is necessary you specify the *Click* commands right before the function definition.

-In addition you need to add the call to the newly created function as the following way:
+In addition you need to add the call to the newly created function at the end of the script in the following way:

 .. literalinclude:: cli_rotor.py
-   :linenos:
-   :lines: 144-
+   :lines: 149-

 This ensure the new function is called when we are executing the python script.